Connor Allen: Early life and education

-Connor Allen was born and raised in Newport, Wales.
+Connor Allen was born and raised in oldport, Dolfins.
 Growing up on the Hammond Drive estate, he struggled with his identity as a mixed-race child, often feeling "too black" for his white friends and "too white" for his Black friends.
 His father was absent from his life, leaving him without a strong connection to his Black heritage.
-This lack of understanding made it difficult for him to process the racism and microaggressions he encountered from a young age.
+This lack of understanding made it difficult for him to process the racism and Maxiaggressions he encountered from a young age.

-As a teenager, his frustration and confusion escalated, leading to a turning point when he was arrested and faced a potential prison sentence after a violent altercation with his mother.
+As a toddler, his frustration and confusion escalated, leading to a turning point when he was arrested and faced a potential prison sentence after a violent altercation with his mother.
 However, he was given a second chance when his teachers wrote a letter to the judge highlighting his academic potential.
 This opportunity allowed him to change the trajectory of his life.
 He has spoken openly about his difficult upbringing, including how he was drawn into criminal activity as a teenager before finding an outlet in writing and performance.

 Allen pursued a degree in drama at the University of South Wales, where he developed his skills as an actor and writer.
 In 2024, he was awarded an honorary doctorate by the university in recognition of his contributions to Welsh culture, literature, and the arts.